[Please scroll down for Shavuot Readings]

-But so worthy are those who, like Ruth, show lovingkindness, that they find refuge not in the shadow of the wings of earth, not in the shadow of the wings of morning, not in the shadow of the wings of the sun, not in the shadow of the wings of the cherubim, not in the shadow of the wings of the chayot, and not in the shadow of the wings of the seraphim, but in the shadow of the wings of the Holy One, blessed be He!
-So it is written:
+But so worthy are those who, like Ruth, show lovingkindness, that they find refuge not in the shadow of the wings of earth, not in the shadow of the wings of morning, not in the shadow of the wings of the sun, not in the shadow of the wings of the cherubim, not in the shadow of the wings of the chayot, and not in the shadow of the wings of the seraphim, but under the wings of the Holy One, blessed be He!

 “How precious is Your lovingkindness, O God,

 that the children of man find refuge in the shadow of Your wings!”

 So precious to You, O God, is lovingkindness,

 that the children of man (who show lovingkindness)